user10x/credential-service/README.md

 python app.py /path/to/passwd /path/to/group # started on port 8080

+# Todo:
-# Todo: GET groups by specied query on endpoint /users/query/?query_param=<query>
+  - GET groups by specied query on endpoint /users/query/?query_param=<query>

-# Todo: provide unittests and possible refactor code (using blueprints)
+  - provide unittests and possible refactor code (using blueprints)

 # Watch file
 Create a background process running